13. THE TELESCOPIC EYE

 Highest acuity level doesn't coincide with the highest image quality, in terms of contrast level.
 For the naked eye, retinal images are of the highest quality at a pupil diameter of ~2mm (which means in bright-light conditions with the cones dominant), when the combined effect of aberrations and diffraction is at its lowest.
 In regard to point-image resolution, it is better at ~4mm pupil size (in dim light conditions), with the cones still sufficiently active, diffraction disc is half the size of the disc at 2mm pupil, and the aberration level of ~0.15 wave RMS still doesn't significantly affect the size of central diffraction disc, thus neither resolution of near-equal intensity point sources.
 However, for most other detail forms, resolution is inferior to that at 2mm pupil size.

+Retinal resolution shown at left applies to the naked eye, which forms its own point-source diffraction image.
 For the telescopic eye, there is no point sources, since it images (through the eyepiece) the Airy disc formed by the objective.
 Hence, given aberration level of the objective, it is the level of eye aberrations that determines image quality which, in general, favors smaller eyepiece exit pupil (this, in turn, favors smaller apertures, with smaller exit pupil for given nominal magnification).
 However, this effect is, after a certain level, outweighed by the negative effects of higher magnifications.

 13.2.
 EYE AT THE TELESCOPE END